Jadael/TMT/readme.md

 B4        , X       , 50%
 ```

 In this example, each step sets a pitch in column one, uses column two for gating, and controls a velocity CV in column three.
 The sequence plays a C major arpeggio, gradually lowering the velocity on each note.
 The labels, like `?
 Pitch`, are ignored by the parser because they are comments starting with `?`.
+NOTE: There is NO "header row"!
+Comments can be in any cell of any row.
+By convention, comments in row 1 are the "column labels".

 Here's the same arpeggio, but with a little more rhythmic variation: